2023 Award Committee

 - The purpose, content, and impact of the project will be evaluated.

-Applications must include and should be organized in the following manner:
+Applications must be sent to firstname.lastname@example.org.
+Applications should include and be organized in the following manner:

 - Project Title

 - DEI or anti-racist analysis of the components and/or design of project